 Adult learners draw on past experience

-The organization I worked with in my fellowship and as a program manager made much progress integrating technology very quickly.
-In two years, we grew from barely using an outdated computer lab to equipping every classroom with projectors and laptops carts as well as integrating digital learning tools into the curriculum.
-We accomplished this through many professional development opportunities, in-house trainings, and hands-on classroom support.
+The organization I worked with in my fellowship and as a program manager made much progress in integrating technology very quickly.
+In two years, we grew from barely using an outdated computer lab to equipping every classroom with projectors and laptop carts, as well as integrating digital learning tools into the curriculum.
+We accomplished this through many professional development opportunities, in-house training, and hands-on classroom support.

 Adult learners are goal-oriented

 Adults are often primarily focused on how what they are learning will help them reach their goals.
 I saw a great model of this principle at NTEN’s Nonprofit Technology Conference: If you go into a session and it is not what you thought it would be, you can leave and find something else with no hard feelings.